andydnguyen/JavaScript30/13 - Slide in on Scroll/readme.md

-# Practice 13 - Slide In on Scroll
+# Project 13 - Slide In on Scroll

 ## Demo